Orgasm Addict

-"Orgasm Addict'" is a song by the English punk rock band Buzzcocks.
-It was the A-side of the Buzzcocks' first single, with "Whatever Happened To...?" as the B-side, which was released on 4 November 1977 by record label United Artists.
+"Orgasm Addict" is a song by the English punk rock band Buzzcocks.
+It was the A-side of the Buzzcocks' first single, with "What Ever Happened To?" as the B-side, which was released on 4 November 1977 by record label United Artists.

 Cover image

-The sleeve was devised by graphic designer Malcolm Garrett and featured a collage, created by Linder Sterling, depicting a woman whose head is a clothes iron.
-Regarding the concept, Sterling explained: "Well, the iron came from an Argos catalogue and the female torso came from a photographic magazine called Photo.
-I never cleared the copyright but no one noticed, so it was alright."
-Sterling later added "It was made in a Salford bedroom; I had a sheet of glass, a scalpel and piles of women's mags."
-The image was originally in colour but Garrett thought it would be best to change it to a blue monotone, for the record company specified the sleeve could be printed in only two colours.
+The sleeve was devised by graphic designer Malcolm Garrett and showed a collage, created by Linder Sterling (known as "Linder"), depicting a nude woman with smiling mouths instead of nipples, and whose head is a clothes iron.
+Linder has said "When I die, I'll tell my son that he can finally show the world the source image, because once you see it, you can't get it out of your head."

 Release

 "Orgasm Addict" was released as the Buzzcocks' debut single on 4 November 1977.

 The 7" French vinyl release contains different takes of the same two tracks.

 This was the only Buzzcocks single featuring bassist Garth Smith, who joined in early 1977 to replace Steve Diggle, who switched to guitar.
 Shortly after its release, he was expelled from the band.

 The song later appeared on the album Singles Going Steady and also on CD reissues of Another Music in a Different Kitchen.